srl-labs/learn-srlinux/docs/ndk/guide/dev/go/with-bond/app.md

 That's it!
 We have successfully created a simple application that uses SR Linux's [NetOps Development Kit](https://ndk.srlinux.dev) and [srl-labs/bond][bond-repo] library that assists in the development process.

 We hope that this guide has helped you understand the high-level steps every application needs to take out in order successfully use NDK to register itself with SR Linux, get its configuration, and update its state.
+You can now apply the core concepts you learned here to build your own applications that extend SR Linux functionality and tailor it to your needs.

 Now let's see how we can package our app and make it installable on SR Linux.